akmallfhn/sevenpreneur/src/trpc/routers/README.md

 | `update.learning`       |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |
 | `delete.learning`       |         ✅          |       ❌       |         ✅          |         ❌         |          ❌          |

+**Scopes:**

+- Administrators and Class Manager have write access to all learnings' data.
+- Logged-in users can see all learnings given the cohort ID.
+- `list.learnings_public`: Non-logged-in users can only see active and published learnings given the cohort ID.

 ### Materials 📖

 | Procedure Name    | Administrator (`0`) | Educator (`1`) | Class Manager (`2`) | General User (`3`) | Public/Not Logged-In |